-With the flip of the hearing aid’s telecoil switch, any sound distance between a speaker on a podium and the listener in a looped venue is eliminated, allowing the hearing aid user to hear the speaker clearly and without background noise.
+With the flip of the hearing aid’s telecoil switch, any sound distance between a speaker on a podium and the listener in a looped venue is eliminated, allowing the hearing aid user to hear the speaker clearly, with ease and without background noise.

 Welcome to my hearing loop information website

-For many, hearing aids, no matter how new the hearing aid or CI technology, how well they were fitted and no matter how well they work in quiet and intimate situations, do not provide effective assistance when listening from a distance, both in quiet and in noise.
-This is not the fault of the technology of the hearing aid – this is due to the physics of sound and often due to the very nature of hearing loss.
+For many, hearing aids, no matter how new the hearing aid or CI technology, how well they were fitted and how well they work in quiet and intimate situations, do not (and cannot) provide effective assistance when listening from a distance, both in quiet and in noise.
+This is not the fault of the technology inside the hearing aid – this is due to the physics of sound and often due to the very nature of hearing loss.
 That is where hearing loops via the telecoils found in many hearing aids, in hearing aid accessories and every cochlear implant can help.
+Read on:

 Want to start a hearing loop initiative in your community?

-Watch an on-line webinar here.
+Watch my on-line webinar here.
 Don't forget to turn on the captions!

 For a handout on how to procure a hearing loop for your facility